openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/change-configuration.md

-# change configuration
+# Making changes to your AAPS configuration

-After you completed the setup wizard you don't need to run it again if you want to change only parts of the configuration.
+After you have completed the **Setup Wizard** you don't need to run the entire Wizard again if you want to only change parts of the configuration.

-You have got three choices too change the configuration depending on which level you want to change the configuration.
-All three choices change the same configuration.
-You can take the choice you want to every time.
+There are three routes to change the different configuration settings, which route you take is simply a matter of convenience, each route leads to the same configuration settings.

+These are as follows:

-1. config builder,
+1. Config builder,
-1. three dot menu on the right and select "preferences" and
+1. Three dot menu on the right and select "preferences" or
-1. three dot menu on the right and select "plugin preferences".
+1. Three dot menu on the right and select "plugin preferences".

-Here we explain which option to use best for which use case.
+Here we explain which option is most convenient for each situation:

-## config builder
+## Config builder

-The config builder is used if you want to enable plugins and their visibility in the top level menu.
-You can decide on the visibilty itself because some plugins visibilty is not important for you though you can disable the visibilty.
+The **config builder** is used if you want to **enable plugins** and their **visibility** in the top level menu.
+If they are enabled, they will still run, you can decide if you want to be able to see them in the top menu or not.

-Disabled plugins can not be made visible as this makes no sense at all.
+Plugins which you have not enabled (_i.e._ disabled) plugins can not be made visible.
+For example, when you first start with **AAPS** on **objective 1**, you cannot yet use **automations**, so the **automations** plugin cannot be enabled and made visible in the top menu.

-You can see it as the base configurator after you used the setup wizard.
+**Config builder** is the easiest way to further modify your configuration after you have used the **Setup Wizard**.

-The documentation of the config builder is available [here](../Configuration/Config-Builder.md).
+The documentation relating to the config builder is available [here](../Configuration/Config-Builder.md).

-## preferences
+## Preferences

-The preferences dialog is  called via the top right three dot menu on the home screen of AAPS.
-It gives you the possibilty to change the configuration of all enabled plugins at once.
+The preferences dialogue can be reached via the top right three dot menu on the **home screen** of AAPS.
+It gives you the possibilty to change the configuration of **all enabled plugins at once**.

-This is nice if you are not really shure where to look for an configuration option but a bit tedious if you know you want to change the configuration for just one plugin.
+This is a good route if you are not really sure where to look for an configuration option, but it can be a bit tedious if you know you want to change the configuration for just one specific plugin.

 The documentation of the preferences is available [here](../Configuration/Preferences.md).

-## plugin preferences
+## Plugin preferences

-The plugin preferences dialog is  called via the top right three dot menu on the home screen of AAPS.
-It gives you the possibilty to change the configuration of all enabled plugins at once.
+The **plugin preferences** dialogue can be reached via the top right three dot menu on the home screen of AAPS.
+It provides the possibilty to change the configuration of all enabled plugins at once.

-This is nice if you know that you e.g. just want to change the configuration for BYODA.
-Then you select the tab BYODA in the top level menu off AAPS and then select in the top right three dot menu the "plugin preferences" entry.
-You are placed directly in the preferences dialog for the BYODA plugin.
+This is a good route if you know that _e.g._ you _just_ want to change the configuration for BYODA.
+Then, you would select the tab "BYODA" on the top menu of **AAPS**, and then once you are on the BYODA page, in the top right, select the three dot menu and then the "plugin preferences" entry.
+You are taken directly to the preferences dialogue specifically for the BYODA plugin.

-As this is a short cut of the general preferences dialog the documentation of the preferences is available [here](../Configuration/Preferences.md).
+This is a "short cut" to the general preferences dialogue, the documentation of the preferences is available [here](../Configuration/Preferences.md).